 I have put together this simple, free guide to capturing some beautiful photographs of your baby at home.
 Whilst these images are never going to replace the ones you would get with a professional photographer- you will look at these images in years to come and love seeing how small they were.
 You will be so glad you captured them!

 Depending on how soon you are due your baby, it is worth bearing in mind that babies even up to 6 weeks can “pose” very much like newborns and 12 week sessions have been some of my favourites in the past- they can smile and have such character!
 Do not rule out a professional photo session- even if it is a few weeks later than you had originally had in mind

-This is a guide to create a set of images- with one, simple “pose” and it doesn’t matter if baby is awake or asleep!
+This is a guide to create a simplistic set of images- with one, simple “pose” and it doesn’t matter if baby is awake or asleep!
 You could even try the series of images with baby both awake and asleep- why not!

 I am using my stand-in-baby little Rosie to show you how to create these images.
-I am using my bean bag that I use in all my sessions and I purchased this from dunelm mill.
+I am using my bean bag that I use in all my sessions and I purchased this from Dunelm.
 You might have a bean bag, or a foot stall, your bed, a sleepy head pod, even one of your sofa seat cushions on the floor- the surface area needs to be quite large to get enough of the “back drop” behind the baby” and so that the baby can safely be laid down without the worry of them rolling anywhere- you’d be surprised at how strong and wriggly they can be!